How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 How Much Should I be Charging for My Cleaning Fee?

 Deciding on an amount for your Airbnb cleaning fees boils down to what works best for your listing and what will keep your guests happy.
 Having too high of a service fee can deter potential guests from booking with you and affect your Airbnb host reviews.
-You must strike a balance between reasonable pricing while striving for a well-maintained rental.

 Depending on whether you want to encourage one-day bookings, charging a cleaning cost can be a deterrent.